-What to See, What to Know, What to Do, in Genoa
+What to See, What to Know, What to Do in Genoa

 SIGHTS OF GENOA

 The De Ferrari fountain is also well known by tourists.
-Even if Genoa technically has no center (because of a hill near the sea that didn't permit a uniform development of the city), De Ferrari square is commonly known as the center of the city and the fountain in the middle of the square is its symbol.
+Even if Genoa technically has no center (because of a hill near the sea that didn't permit a uniform development of the city), Piazza De Ferrari is commonly known as the center of the city and the fountain in the middle of the square is its symbol.

 IMPORTANT PEOPLE FROM GENOA

-Probably in Genoa or near there, but Spanish people say that he was Spanish.
+Probably in Genoa or near there, although Spanish people say he was Spanish.
 We sincerely are not sure where he was born, but what we do know is that he, when he was young, lived in Genoa with his parents and his brother and that his uncle was the guardian of the Lanterna.
-Other important people from Genoa are Napoleon, that was born in Corsica just one month after Genoa gave the island to France, Giuseppe Mazzini, who organized the project to unite Italy, and the great Genovese singer Fabrizio De Andrè, whose songs were translated in many languages.
+Other important people from Genoa are Napoleon, that was born in Corsica just one month after Genoa gave the island to France, Giuseppe Mazzini, who organized the project to unite Italy, and the great Genoese singer Fabrizio De Andrè, whose songs were translated in many languages.

 In Genoa was also born Benedict XV who, in Genoa, studied law.
 Genoa has also had a great dialect actor: Gilberto Govi.
-He is not so famous in Italy and abroad as Antonio De Curtis (Toto, from Naples), but probably he was even better than Toto.
-With his capacity to make you smile with simple but very moving words.
+He is not as famous, in Italy and abroad, as Antonio De Curtis (Totò, from Naples), but probably he was even better, with a capacity to make you smile with simple, yet very moving words.

 DIFFERENT TOWNS IN ONE CITY

-When you move to Genoa you should visit the building where the Major works: Palazzo Doria Tursi in Via Garibaldi.
-In this building you can see stones with the name of many zones of Genoa.
-Why is this?
+When in Genoa, you should visit the building where the Major works: Palazzo Doria Tursi in Via Garibaldi.
+In this building, you can see stones with the name of many areas of the city: why is this?
 Because until 1929 these areas where all different towns and were annexed to Genoa only in 1929.
 This is also the reason why, in Genoa, there are two monuments to Giuseppe Garibaldi: one in the "town" of Quarto where he started his mission, and one in the center of the city.

 TRADITIONS OF GENOA

-A tradition not so well known is the Confuoco: the president of the "A Compagna" association meets publicly the major as in the middle age happened every year between the bishop and the doge (the president of the genovese republic).
-In this occasion the major and the president of "A Compagna" set in fire some pieces of Laurus Nobilis to foretell if the new year will be good or not.
+Another typically Genoese tradition is that of the Confuoco: the president of the A Compagna association meets publicly the major, in a re-enactment of the Medieval traditional meeting between the bishop and the doge (the president of the Genoese republic); the major and the president of A Compagna proceed to set on fire some pieces of Laurus Nobilis to foretell whether the new year will be fruitful.

-Even if nowadays it is no longer the most important port of the Mediterranean, Genoa continues to be a very important port.
-From there you can go to Corsica, Sardinia, Sicily, but also to Turkey or take a ship to a long visit to the Mediterranean.
+Even if nowadays it's no longer the most important port of the Mediterranean, Genoa continues to be a very relevant marine hub.
+From there, you can go to Corsica, Sardinia, Sicily, but also to Turkey or enjoy a cruise throughout the Mediterranean.